-K is a measure of the wind strength and α is a measure of the occurrence of wind gusts (swe: vindbyar).
+K is a measure of the wind strength and $\alpha$ is a measure of the occurrence of wind gusts (swe: vindbyar).

 - a.
-Does α increase or decrease when there are more wind gusts (i.e., when the wind changes strength and direction more often)? - b.
+Does $\alpha$ increase or decrease when there are more wind gusts (i.e., when the wind changes strength and direction more often)? - b.
 Determine the variance of y(t).
 What is your interpretation?
-Hint:
+Hint: Equation (5.25) in Glad & Ljung might be helpful, also

-3.10 () Consider an electric motor with the transfer function
+3.9 (\) Consider an electric motor with the transfer function